Hajar Bachhor Dhore: Plot

 Soon Makbul dies leaving Tuni all by herself.
 She is considered his only widow as he divorced his first two wives before he died.
 Tuni is consumed with guilt as she feels that all of this happened because of her.
 When Montu sees her wearing the white sari of a widow, he asks her to marry him as she can't stand to see her in such a state.
 But she tells him that this is her punishment as she caused this downfall of an entire family.

 The story flashes back to years in the future where they show that Montu and Ambia have wed.
 Then they show Tuni is now an elderly widow living out her life in solitude.

 A minor story arc shows Makbul's younger cousin who has beat two wives to death already.
 He mercilessly beats his third wife and when Montu protests he is told to mind his own business as he has no right to tell anyone how to treat their wife.
-One day Montu sees her attempting to commit suicide, but then she does not.
-He is astounded by a human beings willingness to live no matter how hard their life is.
+One day Montu sees her attempting suicide, though she does not go through with the plan.
+He is astounded by a human being's willingness to live no matter how hard their life is.
 One day when Montu returns from a trip he finds out that the third wife has also been beaten to death.
 At the end when Makbul is telling the family he wants to marry Ambia, the cousin says that since he does not have a wife he will marry Ambia, to which Tuni replies that he would just beat her to death as well.